celo-org/celo-monorepo/packages/sdk/contractkit/MIGRATION-TO-VIEM.md

 # Draft: Migration document from Contractkit

-Hello devs 🌱 this is a migration path away from contractkit following the [public deprecation notice](https://forum.celo.org/t/sunsetting-contractkit/5337/1) of contractkit.
+Hello devs 🌱 this is a migration path away from contractkit.
 This aims to give examples to help you move to [viem](https://viem.sh/).

 ## Initialization